volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

     - import for local EQ file (must be in /data/INTERNAM/FusionDsp/peq/)
 - 3 preset
 - Or a convolution filters (FIR) with autoswitch samplerate for filters
-    - DRC-FIR to create filter with a impulse
+    - DRC-FIR to create filter with an impulse

-For all type
+For all
+- Progressiv Loudness with threshold setting
 - Auto gain
 - Toggle with/without effect
 - Separate volume level for left an right